Ted Dimbero is cofounder and chief customer officer of Zyme.

 What we’ve also seen is people have open opportunities in Microsoft Dynamics or Salesforce, and yet since fulfillment is not done by them but by a distributor, these opportunities are just sitting out there.

-CRM Buyer: How is channel data management evolving?
+How is channel data management evolving?
 What’s in the future in this space?

-Where CDM started was really in helping organizations with quarterly financial data and sales value.
+Dimbero: Where CDM started was really in helping organizations with quarterly financial data and sales value.
 As you start using the data for more things, though, that’s where it’s evolving.

 Now people are using data to replenish store shelves or look for upsell opportunities.
 It’s all about helping businesses make the right decisions.
 We see the velocity going up.
-I see companies wanting to get deeper in the channel, particularly in emerging markets.
+I see companies wanting to get deeper into the channel, particularly in emerging markets.

 Often there’s a company distributor that sells to other distributors and resellers.
 People are trying to get to the edge, and they’re asking, “Who’s finally buying my product?”
 As you get clearer visibility to the end, you can target your marketing more effectively.